Amman59/Amman59/README.md

 - 👋 Hi, I’m @Amman59
 - 👀 I’m interested in Physics, Mathmatics, and Statistics.
 - 🌱 I’m currently learning Python and, rather oddly, Korean.
-- 💞️ I’m looking to collaborate on creating mathmatical models to geneerate alpha.
+- 💞️ I’m looking to collaborate on creating mathmatical models to generate alpha.
 - 📫 How to reach me -@amman59@icloud.com

 <!---